Kiwi-x-Kiwi/pagination-endpoint/README.md

 * `by`: Determines whether to sort by `id` or `name`.
 Only required field and has to be either `id` or `name`.
 In the event that the value is not provided or invalid, the server will return a 400 error code.

 * `start`: Determines the starting index in the form of a number or string depending on the `by` field.
-Defaults to `1` if not provided or the value provided is `< 1`.
+Defaults to `1` or `my-app-001`, whichever is appropriate, if none were provided by client.
+If a string is provided when a number is expected, or vice versa, the server will return a 400 error code.

-* `end`: Similar to the `start` field and is used in conjuction to restrict the range of the returned results.
+* `end`: Similar to the `start` field and is used in conjuction to restrict the range of the returned results. `start` must also be provided if using end, otherwise server will return 400 error code.
 If the provided value extends beyond the `max` field, the `max` field takes precedence.
+Defaults to `253 - 1` and the app equivalent, whichever is appropriate, if none were provided by client.
+If a string is provided when a number is expected, or vice versa, the server will return a 400 error code.

 * `max`: Determines the max amount of results to return from the database.
-Defaults to `50` if not provided.
+Defaults to `50` if none were provided.

 * `order`: Determines the order in which the results are sorted has to be either 'asc' or 'desc'.
 Defaults to `asc` if not provided.